-Grab Deal : Flat 30% off on live classes + 2 free self-paced courses! - SCHEDULE CALL
+Black Friday Deal : Up to 40% OFF! + 2 free self-paced courses + Free Ebook - SCHEDULE CALL

 - Hadoop Blogs -

-Scala Tutorial Guide for Begginner
+Scala Tutorial Guide for Beginner

 Introduction of Scala

 Scala is an excellent choice for programmers who want to simplify coding for OOPs projects but want to still stick to fundamental programming.
-In this blog for Scala Tutorial, you will get a depth understanding of Scala concepts and how to learn Scala in just the right way.
+In this blog for Scala Tutorial, you will get an depth understanding of Scala concepts and how to learn Scala in just the right way.
 Whether you work with C, C++, or Java, Scala-based frameworks are widely popular for their speed and performance.
 With a simple and easy syntax, Scala runs over the JVM and brings efficient ways of handling huge datasets.
-Here, you will get all necessary details to learn Scala and take the plunge towards making a career in Scala.
+Here, you will get all the necessary details to learn Scala and take the plunge towards making a career in Scala.

 Scala vs. Java: Which one to choose?